Frame and filling

 - If you cancel your order within 24 hours, we can refund the full amount.

-The textiles in our fabric library range from pure linen to rich velvet and wool, and each has its own character.
-Tone and texture can vary slightly from thread to thread, and expect to see the occasional slub in our linens – traits that are all a lovely part of natural materials.
+The textiles in our fabric library range from pure linen to rich velvet and wool, and each one has its own character.
+Tone and texture can vary slightly from thread to thread, and expect to see the occasional slub in our linens and pile movement in our velvets.
+We’ve written an article about the personality behind each of our fabrics so that you can figure out which one best suits your home.

-Sometimes colours between batches can vary ever so slightly.
+Sometimes colour between batches can vary ever-so-slightly.
 To be on the safe side, we’d advise buying pieces that are being used in the same room in one go.